mnesler/geocode/README.md

 I tested as I coded with the input.txt file.

 At this time of this commit, there are no tests written.
+I will write them soon.

 Assuming valid input,  I parsed the file to a collection of strings.